Tuition, state funding and diversity: New UW-Madison chancellor's agenda has familiar ring

 Mnookin said she hopes to showcase the university as an asset to the state to secure additional funding from the Republican-led Legislature, as well as pursue targeted resources through philanthropy and research funding.

 Another major funding resource has been tuition.
-Yet, while Republican lawmakers last year relinquished tuition-setting authority back to the Regents for the first time since 2013, tuition for resident undergrad students has remained frozen for the last nine years.
+Yet, while Republican lawmakers last year relinquished tuition-setting authority back to the Regents for the first time since 2013, tuition for resident undergraduates has remained frozen for the last nine years.

 “If the state wanted to invest in the university as a way of continuing to protect the lower tuition over time, that might be exciting, but just as all of us are finding, especially with inflation, we can’t buy everything we could buy last week with the same dollars,” she added.